Adelost/entity-component-systems-study/README.md

 ## Future Work

-* A benchmark comparing randomly accessed attributes compared to sequential attributes is missing from this study and would be of high interest to investigate further.
-This could further be compard to a property-centric vs an object-centric ECS.
+* A benchmark comparing randomly accessed attributes to sequential attributes is missing from this study and would be of high interest to investigate further.
+This could further be compared to a property-centric vs an object-centric ECS.

 * The benchmark was measured only on PC.
 It would be of interest to repeat the measurement on limited hardware with a slower cache memory than an average PC, such as PS3 or Raspberry Pi.